When to Visit Wallis and Futuna

 The islands have a modest but meaningful calendar of cultural and community events rooted in tradition and local celebration.
 Dates may vary each year, but here are the key occasions to consider when planning your visit:

-• Bastille Day - 14 July, as a French overseas territory, national celebrations mirror those in France with parades and public festivities.
+• Bastille Day (National Day) - 14 July - As a French overseas territory, national celebrations mirror those in France with parades and public festivities.

-• Religious festivals - Catholic events such as Easter and Christmas are widely observed with church services and communal feasts, reflecting the islands’ strong spiritual traditions.
+• Religious festivals - March/April, December - Catholic events such as Easter and Christmas are widely observed with church services spilling onto the streets from the islands' numerous chapels and cathedrals.

-• Village celebrations - Individual villages occasionally host smaller events with traditional dance and shared meals.
+• Village celebrations - June to September - Individual villages host smaller fêtes, typically on the day of their church's patron saint, with traditional dance and shared meals.
 These are community-focused and offer a warm welcome to visitors.

-Learn more about each of these events in the Biggest Events & Festivals in Wallis & Futuna LINK#TTD027.
+Learn more about each of these events in the Biggest Events & Festivals in Wallis & Futuna.

 The Cheapest Time to Visit Wallis and Futuna

-If you’re looking to explore Wallis and Futuna on a budget, timing your trip during the low season (November to April) can help keep costs down.
-Tourist numbers are generally lower during this period, which can translate into better availability and more relaxed travel planning.
+If you're looking to explore Wallis and Futuna during the low season (November to April), you'll benefit from having more options available.
+Tourist numbers are generally lower during this period, which means better availability and more relaxed travel planning.
+With greater choice, you can usually opt for cheaper accommodation or travel options if budget is a priority.

-Best Time for Affordable Accommodation in Wallis and Futuna
+Best Time for Accommodation Choice in Wallis and Futuna

-Best Time for Cheaper Flights to Wallis and Futuna
+Best Time for Flight Options to Wallis and Futuna

 Find out more about Which Airlines Fly Directly to Wallis & Futuna in our guide.